jatin69/buffer-cache-simulation/readme.md

 # Buffer Cache

-A simple buffer cache implementation for simulation of algorithms like `getblk` and `brelse`.
+A simple buffer cache implementation for simulation of `getblk` and `brelse` algorithms.

 ## How to Run